 James started his working life as crew on superyachts in the Mediterranean which must have been a real eye-opener, but taught him a lot about customer service.
-He then moving to work at the Montalto vineyard on the Mornington Peninsula which got him hooked on wine.
+He then moved to work at the Montalto vineyard on the Mornington Peninsula which got him hooked on wine.
 Back in the UK he plied his trade with Majestic Wines before discovering the more personal approach of DBM.

 James loves White Burgundy and is currently discovering a great passion for Italian Reds, particularly Barbera.

 A keen triathlete, representing GB in 2007/8 , he has also run ultra-marathons.
-Naturally, James is super-fit chap who doesn’t indulge in the office biscuits.
+Naturally, James is a super-fit chap who doesn’t indulge in the office biscuits.